Sunxy88/SecurityCFG-IMTA/README.md

 TODO:
 1. Save result in data structures instead of a map structure

-2. A strange problem occurs everytime when `SpoonAPI.buildModel()` is excuted
+Solved Problem:
+1. A strange problem occurs everytime when `SpoonAPI.buildModel()` is excuted.
+To be specific, spoon throws a runtime exception and says that there is a class that has been already defined, which is pretty much confusing because everything was normal two or three days ago.
+Without any change in code, this problem occured. -> Solved

+    Solution: Update the version of the dependency of spoon core from 8.2.0-beta-14 to 8.2.0.
+And this problem disappeared.
+No clue about it....

 ## 6th Week
 Done: